-- Evaluate all workstations and office areas to establish where a distance of at least 6 feet cannot be maintained between employees at all times. - If site entry screening is provided for employees and visitors to your site, establish appropriate PPE for the employees performing the screening. - Establish a consistent and adequate supply of the selected PPE for this purpose. - Entry screening is a point of vulnerability where it may not be possible to maintain social distancing when hand-held temperature measurement is used.
+- Evaluate all workstations and office areas to establish where a distance of at least 6 feet cannot be maintained between employees at all times.
+Ensure that employees wear their PPE at these workstations and office areas. - If site entry screening is provided for employees and visitors to your site, establish appropriate PPE for the employees performing the screening. - Establish a consistent and adequate supply of the selected PPE for this purpose. - Entry screening is a point of vulnerability where it may not be possible to maintain social distancing when hand-held temperature measurement is used.
 Employers should assess their process and ensure appropriate face coverings, gloves, masks, and/or respirators are used for entry screening consistent with social distancing guidance.